 Pay in popular graduate careers: investment banking | accountancy | solicitors | barristers | management consulting | IT | engineering | civil and structural engineering, construction and quantity surveying | property surveying | teaching | consumer goods | public sector

 The highest starting salaries for graduate jobs are typically with investment banks and law firms.
-The annual survey carried out by the Institute of Student Employers (ISE), formerly known as the Association of Graduate Recruiters (AGR), and published in September 2017 put law firms ahead of all the other career sectors covered, with a median salary of £39,000 in 2016/17.
-The next highest starting salary was with investment banks, at £37,000.
+The annual salary survey carried out by the Institute of Student Employers (ISE), carried out in summer 2018 and published in September 2018, put law firms ahead of all the other career sectors covered.

 With any employer, it is always worth looking into the whole salary package rather than pay alone, as there may also be significant benefits to take into consideration.

 Graduate starting pay by business sector

-Here are the median starting salaries for 2016/17 across a range of business sectors, as reported in the ISE survey in September 2017.
+Here are the median starting salaries across a range of business sectors, as reported in the ISE survey in September 2018.
 It's important to remember that ISE members include many large multinational employers that tend to offer relatively high starting salaries, so these figures are not representative of graduate pay across the board.